“Why Should I Try Pellet Smoking?”

 - Moving parts that could fail

-Since electronics are used for items like the digital control, pellet grills do require electricity to run.
-So that limits their ability to be used in situations where power is a commodity.
-However, I’ve seen pellet grills run on battery packs in competition.
+Since electronics are used for features like the digital control, pellet grills do require electricity to run.
+This limits their ability to be used in situations where power is a commodity.
+However, I’ve seen pellet grills run on battery packs in competitions.
 Nonetheless, the requirement for electricity can be perceived as a negative.

 Pellet grills are less suited for use in wet environments.
 The electronics can handle some incidental splashing, but it’s not recommended.
 Wood pellets don’t do well in wet environments, but frankly, neither does charcoal.
 The same precautions should be taken for keeping pellets and charcoal dry.

 Most pellet grills can reach a temperature of 500 degrees.
 This does allow you to sear, but the best searing happens at 600-700 degrees.
-To achieve this it is recommended to use a product like Grill Grates to help create a better sear.
-Including this in the list of cons is arguable in my opinion, but I included it to be completely upfront.
+To achieve this, it is recommended that you use a product like Grill Grates to help create a better sear.
+Including this in the list of cons is arguable, in my opinion, but I included it to be completely upfront.

 Quality Makes the Difference

 You will also have charcoal grill stalwarts point out that those “new-fangled electronics and moving parts will eventually break.”
 The way you can prevent that is by keeping your grill clean and well-maintained.
 However, Grilla Grills is also committed to providing the finest quality manufacturing and construction in their products.
 As with anything with moving parts, things can happen.
 That’s why it is important to buy from a company with a great warranty, and it’s even more important to buy from a company with the best support.

 There isn’t another grilling platform that offers the mix of flavor, convenience and flexibility that pellet grills do.
-They are absolutely the ease of gas, but with the flavor benefits of charcoal or wood.
+They offer all the ease of gas, but with the flavor benefits of charcoal or wood.

-Give a pellet grill a try & I know you’re going to love it.
-Nothing compares to the great taste of a wood smoked meal.
+Give a pellet grill a try and I know you’re going to love it.
+Nothing compares to the great taste of a wood-smoked meal.